Wealth managers prefer Apple over RIM devices

-NEW YORK Wealth managers prefer using Apple products for business rather than Research in Motion's BlackBerry devices, a survey by Aite Group showed on Thursday.
+NEW YORK Oct 13 Wealth managers prefer using Apple (AAPL.O) products for business rather than Research in Motion's RIMM.O BlackBerry devices, a survey by Aite Group showed on Thursday.

 Of 402 financial advisers polled, 45 percent said they would choose an Apple iPhone or iPad, while 14 percent would pick a BlackBerry.